Victoria Zdrok: Early life and education

-Career
+Modeling career

 Zdrok was crowned Philadelphia's "Best Beauty" in August 1994.
-In October of the same year, she became a Playboy centerfold.
+In October of the same year, she became a Playboy centerfold as "Victoria Nika Zdrok".

 Zdrok appeared in Penthouse as their June 2002 Pet of the Month.
-In 2004, at the age of 30, she was named Penthouse Pet of the Year.
+In 2004, she was named Penthouse Pet of the Year.
 She is the second centerfold, after Linn Thomas, to be both a Playboy Playmate and a Penthouse Pet.

-Zdrok has performed in adult films such as Lesbians in Lust, Assturbators 2, and The Best of Victoria Zdrok.